quantlabio/quantlab/CONTRIBUTING.md

-# Contributing to JupyterLab
+# Contributing to QuantLab

-If you're reading this section, you're probably interested in contributing to JupyterLab.
+If you're reading this section, you're probably interested in contributing to QuantLab.
 Welcome and thanks for your interest in contributing!

 Please take a look at the Contributor documentation, familiarize yourself with using the Jupyter Notebook, and introduce yourself on the mailing list and share